Master these 10 Key Leadership Concepts distilled from Experience of Working with 100s of CEOs Globally.

 VUCA is an acronym that stands for Volatility, Uncertainty, Complexity, and Ambiguity.
 The term was originated post-Cold-War but is gaining increasing relevance to the dynamic business environment today.

-VUCA leadership is the ability to respond to changes (positive or negative) in a business environment (characterized by VUCA) in an effective, focused, and agile manner.
+VUCA leadership executive coach has the ability to respond to changes (positive or negative) in a business environment (characterized by VUCA) in an effective, focused, and agile manner.
 A positive change in the environment could be a product or campaign going viral suddenly, and a negative change could be the COVID pandemic, which adversely disrupted the world.

 Let’s explore the four dimensions of VUCA briefly: